box7012/SimpleMusicPlayer/README.md

 - Play : play...
 - Pause : pause...
 - 10 Seconds Forward : 10 Seconds Forward...
-- gauge bar : gauge bar...
+- progress bar : you can go to